 - Many applications request permission to access location.
 Consider turning off the location services (GPS) on your phone to protect your location privacy, unless it is necessary to perform the desired function.
 Keep in mind that you have the ability to enable and disable the location services on your phone.

 - Have you ever taken photographs with your smartphone and posted them online?
 What’s the worst that can happen?
 As careful as you may be, if your GPS is enabled, your personal information may be exposed through a process called “geotagging.”

 - According to PCmag.com, “Geotagging adds the current geographic location of the camera or smartphone to an image or message, or adds the static geographic location of a street address.”

-- This information most often includes latitude and longitude coordinates which are derives from a global positioning system (GPS).
+- This information most often includes latitude and longitude coordinates which are derived from a global positioning system (GPS).

 - While it sounds complicated, it really isn’t.
 It simply means the marking of a video, photo, or other media with an embedded location of where it was taken.